OUR BELIEFS

 Here is a brief summary of what we believe:

-SALVATION is by grace alone through faith alone in Christ alone.
-Man can do nothing to earn it, merit it or deserve it.
-Even faith itself is a gift of God.
+SALVATION Salvation is the gift of God to all who repent and believe in His Son.
+This gift is to be received by faith alone, throug grace alone, in Christ alone. by grace alone through faith alone in Christ alone.
+Man can do nothing to earn it, merit it, or deserve it.

 GOD'S SOVEREIGNTY teaches that He alone is in control of our universe and nothing in all creation happens apart from His will.
 There is no power equal to Him.
 He does what He sees best for His glory and the good of His people.